Shozon-Roy/Gradientify.V2/README.md

-# Gradientify - Mesh Gradient Generator
+# Gradientify.V2 - Mesh Gradient Generator

-**Gradientify - Mesh Gradient Generator** is a tool for creating complex gradients for your web projects.
+**Gradientify.V2 - Mesh Gradient Generator** is a tool for creating complex gradients for your web projects.
 It allows you to generate beautiful gradients, ideal for web design, presentations, and social media projects.

 ## Features